prerna-agarwal-iitd/kgqa-ir-project/README.md

-Codebase for [COL 764 Project] on

-## Knowledge-based Question Answering using Link Prediction technique
+## [COL 764 Project] Knowledge-based Question Answering using Link Prediction technique

 Overview of the Approach Used